vipulwairagade/eslint-config/README.md

 ## How to Use ?
  ### Install
- `npm install`
+ `npm i eslint-config-vipul-base`

-Then in ESLint config object i.e `.eslintrc` , use `extends : ""` as given below
+Then in ESLint config object i.e `.eslintrc` ,  use `extends : "eslint-config-vipul-base"` as given below

 ```
 {
   "root": true,
-  "extends": "",
+  "extends": "eslint-config-vipul-base",
   "env": {
     "node": true
   },